sharjeel3/react-smsglobal-app/README.md

 * Have used React Router for routing
 * Have used React Lazy and Suspense for code splitting based on routes.
 This is enough when we do not need server side rendering.
 * Have used Local Storage to save API keys in browser
 * Have limited From input in Send Message form to alphabets only.
-Read more about it in the Future section
+Read more about it in the Future section below
+* Have created a notify state in redux to handle notifications nicely.
+A hook is added to manage it.
+* Have preferred named exports to follow components easily (either with linter, debugger or just looking at it)
+* Have kept styled components in respective `styles.js` to avoid clutter in main components

 ## Architecture